pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/DesigningDependencies.md

 This behaves the exact same as before, but now all of the code is generated for you.

-Further, when you provide argument labels the client's closure endpoints, the macro turns that information into methods with argument labels.
+Further, when you provide argument labels to the client's closure endpoints, the macro turns that information into methods with argument labels.
 This means you can invoke the `play` endpoint like so: